 While still in the early phases of rebuilding their depth chart, the Carolina Panthers quickly built momentum under their new regime.
-Following a trade for a new quarterback, the Panthers now turn their eyes to the NFL Draft as they look for the next integral pieces in their evolution.
+Following a trade for a new quarterback and a successful NFL Draft, how does the Panthers’ depth chart shake out as they continue their evolution?

 Carolina Panthers Depth Chart

-Quarterback: Sam Darnold, Teddy Bridgewater, P.J.
+Quarterback: Sam Darnold, P.J.
 Walker, Will Grier, Tommy Stevens

-Tight End: Dan Arnold, Ian Thomas, Colin Thompson, Giovanni Ricci, Stephen Sullivan
+Tight End: Dan Arnold, Ian Thomas, Tommy Tremble, Colin Thompson, Giovanni Ricci, Stephen Sullivan

-Offensive Tackle: Cameron Erving, Taylor Moton, Greg Little, Matt Kaskey, Trent Scott, Aaron Monteiro
+Offensive Tackle: Cameron Erving, Taylor Moton, Brady Christensen, Greg Little, Matt Kaskey, Trent Scott, Aaron Monteiro, Martez Ivey

 Center: Matt Paradis

 Interior Defensive Line: Derrick Brown, Bravvion Roy, Mike Panasiuk, DaQuan Jones, Daviyon Nixon, Phil Hoskins

-EDGE: Haason Reddick, Brian Burns, Yetur Gross-Matos, Christian Miller, Marquis Haynes, Austin Larkin, Daniel Bituli
+EDGE: Haason Reddick, Brian Burns, Yetur Gross-Matos, Christian Miller, Morgan Fox, Marquis Haynes, Kendall Donnerson, Austin Larkin

-Linebacker: Denzel Perryman, Shaq Green-Thompson, Jermaine Carter, Jordan Mack, Frankie Luvu, Chris Orr, Clay Johnston
+Linebacker: Denzel Perryman, Shaq Green-Thompson, Jermaine Carter, Jordan Mack, Paddy Fisher, Frankie Luvu, Chris Orr, Clay Johnston

 Safety: Jeremy Chinn, Juston Burris, Kenny Robinson, Sean Chandler, Sam Franklin, Jalen Julius, J.T.
 Ibe, Lano Hill

 Kicker: Joey Slye